 I have an interest in taking a creative multidisciplinary approach to my work.
 My research curiosities lie among using interactive design, human-computer interaction, graphic design, fine arts, and new media to express personal issues, human rights, and the right to online privacy.
-I am also interested in research related to bias against females in technology, video gaming, and patients in the healthcare industry.
+I am also interested in research related to technology, information visualization, and video gaming and I am a seasoned public speaker.

-I have a Master of Science in Computer Science with a focus on Human-Computer Interaction from the College of Computing and Digital Media at DePaul University and a Bachelor of Science degree from DePaul University in Experimental Psychology and Studio Art.
+I hold a Master of Science in Computer Science with a focus on Human-Computer Interaction from the College of Computing and Digital Media at DePaul University and a Bachelor of Science degree from DePaul University in Experimental Psychology and Studio Art.
+I am also certified in UX with a specialty in Interaction Design through the Nielsen Norman Group.
 My interests in art, technology, design, communication, and human behavior have given me the opportunity to combine several disciplines and develop ideas that would not otherwise be possible.

 I am currently Instructor of Digital Media at Harvard Extension School and Associate Professor Computer Information Systems at City Colleges of Chicago.
 I have also taught at DePaul University’s College of Computing and Digital Media.

 Instructional Technology and Design:

 Over the last 2 decades, I have become highly skilled at building and designing online, hybrid, blended, and face-to-face learning experiences that utilize a variety of modalities, media, and formats.
 I have worked with publisher materials, online materials, reviewed work, and even created my own original content and videos.